 Read my blog to find out what I am up to at the moment.

-I enjoy the challenge of constantly learning from others and evolving my practice.
-There is always something new and interesting….
+I enjoy the challenge of constantly learning from others and evolving my practice as wellas working in partnetship with other artists.
+There is always something new and interesting to see or learn from….
 I love that there are so many people out there with a wealth of knowledge to share and stories to tell.
 When I need to keep the faith I am spurred on by Diebenkorn’s ‘ notes to self on creating a painting’. http://Diebenkorn notes to self on creating a painting.

 Most of the work you see on my site is for sale.
 Just call or email for details.
 I am always interested in new projects and take commissions .